pushpesh-projects/authentication-authorization-concepts/JWT.md

     "kid":"Public key used in JWS spec Appendix A.3 example" }
 The JWK is usually used to host a public key for a hashing function with an asymmetric key (private key and public key), so the consumer can get the key by themself.

+### JWA — JSON Web Algorithms

+The JWA specification focuses mainly on enumerating the algorithms necessary for JWS, JWK AND JWE

+### JOSE

+The IETF JSON Object Signing and Encryption (JOSE) working group was chartered to develop a secure object format based on JSON and simplify adding object-based security features to internet applications.

+The basic requirements for these object formats are confidentiality and integrity mechanisms encoded in JSON.
+JWT, JWS, JWE, JWK, and JWA are the JOSE working group items intended to describe these object formats.